WMCE-FM

 WMCE-FM (88.5 MHz) is a non-commercial classic hits radio station in Erie, Pennsylvania, owned and operated by Lake Erie College of Osteopathic Medicine.
 WMCE-FM was simulcast on sister station WMCE 1530 AM until its sale on September 1, 2017.
-The transmitter is located near Knoyle Rd and Dewey Rd outside of Erie.
+The transmitter is located near Knoyle Road and Dewey Road outside of Erie.

 History

 Formation as WMCY

 After Mercyhurst College acquired the frequency, 88.5 first signed on as WMCY on February 3, 1989.
 It was a mixed format station broadcasting classic rock, Broadway musicals, talk programs and more.
 It eventually switched to opera and classical and then changed formats again in January 2009 to nearly exclusively jazz music.

 JAZZ FM

-Under the direction of station manager Mike Leal, the station switched to jazz programming in January 2009.
+Under the direction of station manager Mike Leal with programming assistance from Tom Lavery in 2010, the station switched to jazz programming in January 2009.
 Content was provided by local hosts, and weekly regional shows.
-Programs included Jazz at Lincoln Center, Jazz Profiles, Jazz Variations, Radio Deluxe, European Jazz Stage, Latin Jazz Perspectives, Blues Before Sunrise, Juke in the Back, Blues and Beyond, Frank's Place, Swingin' Down The Lane and The Jazz Scene.
+Programs included Jazz at Lincoln Center, Jazz Profiles, Jazz Variations, Radio Deluxe, European Jazz Stage, Latin Jazz Perspectives, Blues Before Sunrise, Juke in the Back, Blues and Beyond, Frank's Place, Swingin' Down the Lane and The Jazz Scene.
 Jazz hosts included Bob Protzman, Mark Richard, Helen Wigger, Tony Mowod, Bill Hillgrove.
 Additional programming was streamed using satellite services.